IMG fellowship before residency in the United States

-Dr. SHS. adult neurologist and a clinical neurophysiologist in Pakistan, secured direct fellowship position.
+Dr. SHS. adult neurologist and a clinical neurophysiologist.

 My path has been different from the usual path that International Medical Graduates (IMGs) take but this path is something, which not many people are aware of.
 I am sharing my experience with my fellow IMGs and USMLE aspirants so that they have a better understanding of this whole process and they do not repeat the same mistakes which I did.
 My story and struggles may help and inspire others in achieving their dreams.
 Also, read about USMLE preparation.